bapfeld/bapfeld.github.io/_posts/2019-05-08-multiple-slide-sets.md

 [^orgvsmkdown]: Originally I wanted to write them in markdown, but I've graduated to Emacs, so my whole life is org-mode now, obviously.

 [^pandoctemplate]: If you want to use your own template entirely, that's possible.
 Check the pandoc documentation.

+[^template_ref]: I *believe* the first part of this template comes from Andrew Goldstone's [very helpful post](https://andrewgoldstone.com/blog/2014/12/24/slides/) on beamer slides.